-- 1. To build the application on Solaris use gmake; on Windows run the compile.bat batch program. - Register the Naming Service by entering the following command:
+- 1 To build the application on UNIX platforms use gmake; on Windows run the compile.bat batch program. - 2 Register the Naming Service by entering the following command:

 '''

 putit -j NS -jdk2 --

--Xbootclasspath/p:/opt/microfocus/lib/OrbixNames.jar:/o
+-Xbootclasspath/p:/opt/microfocus/orbix33/lib/

-pt/microfocus/lib/OrbixWeb.jar
+OrbixNames.jar:/opt/microfocus/orbix33/lib/OrbixWeb.jar

 "IE.Iona.OrbixWeb.CosNaming.NS"

 '''

-- 3. Register the Staff server by entering the following command: putit -j Staff namesStaff.javaserver1 - 4.
-Start the Java server by running the javaserver1 script on Solaris or javaserver1.bat on Windows.
-This launches the Naming Service and populates it with names. - 5.
-Start the Java client by running the javaclient1 script on Solaris or javaclient1.bat on platforms.
+- 4 Start the Java server by running the javaserver1 script on Solaris or javaserver1.bat on Windows.
+This launches the Naming Service and populates it with names. - 5 Start the Java client by running the javaclient1 script on Solaris or javaclient1.bat on platforms.
 This establishes a connection with the Naming Service and resolves the names bound by the Java server.

-The -Xbootclasspath flag is used to prevent the jre from reading the CORBA Naming Service provided with the jre.
+The -xbootclasspath flag is used to prevent the jre from reading the CORBA Naming Service provided with the jre.
 The -jdk2 flag is only required if an ORB.properties file has not been added to the jre.